microsoft/EdgeML/tf/README.md

 3. [Fast(G)RNN](../docs/publications/FastGRNN.pdf)
 4. [ProtoNN](../docs/publications/ProtoNN.pdf)

-Usage directions and examples of all of the above algorithms are provided in `examples` subdirectory.
+The TensorFlow compute graphs for these algoriths are packaged as `edgeml.graph'.
+Trainers for these algorithms are in `edgeml.trainer'.
+Usage directions and examples for these algorithms are provided in `examples` directory.

 ## Dependencies